About the Course

-You can undertake a two-year Bachelor of Science Degree (with Honours) in Nursing offered by the Singapore Institute of Technology in partnership with the University of Glasgow.
+You can undertake a two-year Bachelor of Science (with Honours) in Nursing offered by the Singapore Institute of Technology in partnership with the University of Glasgow.
 Our graduates have also been admitted to the nursing degree course at the National University of Singapore (NUS) and enjoyed credit exemptions.
 Others have pursued nursing degree conversion programmes offered by foreign universities.

 Charmaine Maurice Fallaria Ng, Diploma in Nursing, Year 2 student